portal-hq/PortalSwift/README.md

 ## Set up

-Ensure you have the Swift formatter CLI installed (`swiftformat`).
-If you're using brew, you can run:
+Ensure you have the pre-commit hooks set up.
+Run the following command:

 ```
-brew install swiftformat
+sh ./scripts/register-hooks.sh
 ```

 Create an xcConfig file.